svene/directory_template/README.md

 Please add .gdt/bin to your PATH environment variable.

+Then add the standard templates:

+	gdt.sh install -github svene dt_java

 ##Usage
 Example:

 * mkdir hello
 * cd hello
-* gdt.sh apply simplejava       // hit enter when asked for the packagename
+* gdt.sh simplejava       // hit enter when asked for the packagename

 Now you have a new directory structure which looks as follows: